StackVista/stackstate-docs/setup/data-management/backup_restore/configuration_backup.md

 * Note that the [lock status](../../../stackpacks/about-stackpacks.md#locked-configuration-items) of configuration items installed by a StackPack won't be included in configuration export files - **all configuration items will be unlocked after import**.
 {% endhint %}

-To import StackState configuration using curl with authentication, follow the steps below.
+To import Rancher Observability configuration using curl with authentication, follow the steps below.

-Before import, clear the StackState configuration by following the instructions at [clear stored data](/setup/data-management/clear_stored_data.md).
+Before import, clear the Rancher Observability configuration by following the instructions at [clear stored data](/setup/data-management/clear_stored_data.md).

-The `<api-token>` can be found on the **CLI** page in the StackState UI main menu.
+The `<api-token>` can be found on the **CLI** page in the Rancher Observability UI main menu.

 ```text
 curl -X POST -d @export.sty \